Storm Dennis swept across the UK on Sunday causing damage to roads and rail networks, and widespread flooding.

 If an employee can’t get to work

-It is usually not possible (or advisable) to force an employee to use up annual leave for any days they miss due to travel issues, although your employees may wish to nominate a day as annual leave rather than not receiving any payment for it.
+It is usually not possible (or advisable) to force an employee to use up annual leave for any days they miss due to travel issues, although employees may wish to nominate a day as annual leave rather than not receiving any payment for it.

 While it is legal not to pay staff who are unable to get into work (subject to what is written within their contract), it is usually best to be flexible in these situations and consider in each case whether or not to pay employees in these circumstances.

 Sometimes, an employee may say they cannot come to work due to school closures forcing them to stay at home and look after their children.
-If the school was closed at short notice, this would be likely to constitute an emergency relating to a dependent, in which case they would be entitled to a time off to arrange care for their children.
+If the school was closed at short notice, this would be likely to constitute an emergency relating to a dependent, in which case they would be entitled to time off to arrange care for their children.

 If the office is closed

 Withholding pay when employees are unable to work through no fault of their own could be an unauthorised deduction from wages or a serious breach of their contract of employment.
-In those circumstances, your employees may be able to bring a legal claim against you for non-payment of the wages and any losses.
+In those circumstances, employees may be able to bring a legal claim against the company for non-payment of the wages and any losses.